criteo/NinjaTurtlesMutation/README.md

 ## Prerequisites

 - Visual Studio 2010+.
-It's recommended that you have NuGet and JetBrains ReSharper 6+ installed.
+It's recommended that you have NuGet installed.
 - .NET Framework v4.5+

 ## Installation